-Frilled Shark Facts - A Strange and Fascinating Fish of the Deep
+Frilled Shark Facts: A Strange and Fascinating Fish of the Deep

 A Strange Fish of the Deep Ocean

 The frilled shark is a fascinating and very strange fish that looks more like an eel than a shark.
 It has a wide head with a huge mouth and a long, slender body.
-Frilled sharks are sometimes called “living fossils” because they’re thought to be very similar to a prehistoric ancestor which lived eighty million years ago.
+Frilled sharks are sometimes called “living fossils” because they’re thought to be very similar to a prehistoric ancestor that lived eighty million years ago.

-Strange Features of the Frilled Shark
+Unusual Features of the Frilled Shark

 Mouth and Teeth

-The frilled shark has a big, wide and flattened head dominated by a large mouth.
+The frilled shark has a big, wide, and flattened head dominated by a large mouth.
 The snout is rounded and the mouth has many rows of needle sharp teeth, each having three points.
 There are 300 teeth, which are arranged in 25 rows and point backwards.